astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/selfcare.md

 # Self care

-..is something that is way too often neglected by folks in our profession.
+...is something that is way too often neglected by folks in our profession.
 The amount of times I've heard things along the lines of "I am mentally unwell" or morbid jokes about mental health at Mines is astounding.
-I think people push themselves so hard to reach a certain GPA and appease others, make a startup to make a living, et cetera et cetera - to the point where they forget to care for themselves.
+I think people push themselves so hard to reach a certain GPA and appease others, make a startup to make a living, et cetera - to the point where they forget to care for themselves.

 Self care can look like many different things: perhaps it's sleeping in a half